Mastering: Frequently Asked Questions

 What is CD-Text?

-CD-Text is information such as release and song name that be encoded on a PMCD or DDP master.
+CD-Text is information such as release and song name that can be encoded on a PMCD or DDP master.
 Some, but not all, CD players (such as DJ and car systems) can read this text.

 What is the DDP player software?